Dominic Revan: Early life

 Revan was born in West Bromwich.
 He joined the Aston Villa youth academy at the age of 8.
-His brother, Sebastian is also part of the Aston Villa academy.
+His younger brother, Sebastian also joined the Aston Villa academy.

 Career

 Aston Villa

 Revan was named in the Aston Villa starting line-up for his senior debut on 8 January 2021 in an FA Cup third round tie against Liverpool.

 On 15 January 2021, Revan joined Weymouth of the National League on loan for the rest of the season.
 The following day, Revan made his Weymouth debut in a 1–0 home defeat to Darlington in the FA Trophy.
 On 10 April 2021, Revan suffered a broken jaw in a National League match against Torquay United.
 On 26 April, the injury led to his loan spell being cut short and Revan returned to Aston Villa.

 On 31 August 2021, Revan joined League Two side Northampton Town on loan until January 2022.
 He made six appearances in an injury-hit loan spell, before returning to Aston Villa.

 On 10 June 2022, Revan was released by Aston Villa.